malashin/hoi4treesnap/README.md

 ### Possible issues:
 * The file parser is stricter then PDX one, so you might need to fix those errors if they are reported.
-* DDS decoder can only read RGBA 8.8.8.8 images, not compressed ones like DXT1 or DXT5, so you will need to resave them as RGBA.
+* DDS decoder can currently read RGBA 8.8.8.8  or RGB 8.8.8 uncompressed images, and compressed ones like DXT1, DXT3 or DXT5, other types are not supported.
+DXT compressed images width and height must be multiple of four.
+If any sort of image decoding error is returned you'd need to resave those images as the ones currently supported by the tool.

 ### Known issues:
 * You can't generate single image for shared focus trees.
 You'll have to combine them from separate images.